National Rugby League: Sponsorship

 The NRL and its clubs receive significant revenue from sponsorships, with sponsors' logos appearing on most parts of players' and referees' uniforms, the playing surface and even the ball itself.
 Since 2001, the National Rugby League premiership has been sponsored by Telstra and known as the 'NRL Telstra Premiership'.
 Prior to this, the competition was simply known as the 'National Rugby League'.

 The Telstra Premiership has had five competition logos since 2001.
 The first, lasting only through the 2001 regular season, was the Telstra logo with an elongated circle enclosing the word Premiership.
 From the Finals series of 2001 through to the end of 2006 the logo was based around the shape of a football, with the words Telstra Premiership on respective lines along the bottom, culminating with a small football similar to the one in the official NRL logo at the peak.
 The main colours were dark blue and orange, the corporate colours of Telstra.
 The company worked with the NRL to create the third logo for the 2007 season onward as part of a new sponsorship deal.
 This logo was quite similar to the original National Rugby League emblem.
 From the 2011 Finals Series, a newer logo was commissioned in concert with a corporate re-brand undertaken by Telstra.
 The 2007 logo remained on club jerseys until 2012 due to the lateness of the change and was phased out in time for the 2013 NRL Season.
 From 2013, under a dramatic image rebranding of the competition, the Telstra Premiership logo was changed in conjunction with a new sponsorship deal to incorporate the key elements of rugby league in Australia to include the shield and chevrons, the green and gold, a red "Telstra" logo perched above the top of the shield and for the first time the iconic Provan-Summons trophy awarded to the premiers at the end of the season centred in the middle of the badge.

 At the end of the 2018 season the NRL launched a bold new look for its Telstra Premiership.
 The new look aims to modernise the Telstra Premiership brand as well as integrate it more seamlessly with the 16 clubs.
 The new brand, highlighting the shield and the chevron – which have both been synonymous with Rugby League since the game's inception.

-Other notable sponsorships include Hisense (Thursday Night Football), Victoria Bitter (Friday Night Football), Bundaberg Rum (Super Saturday), Chemist Warehouse (Sunday Football).
+Other notable sponsorships include Kia (Thursday Night Football), KFC (Friday Night Football), Bundaberg Rum (Super Saturday), Chemist Warehouse (Sunday Football).
 Steeden is the official match ball supplier, Westpac sponsor the match ball.
 The State of Origin series and the Australian Test matches (Kangaroos).
-Youi and Harvey Norman sponsor the on-field match officials and KFC sponsors the NRL Bunker.
-Other Official NRL Sponsors are: Coca Cola Amatil, Hankook, Home Hardware, Rebel, TWE (Wolf Blass), Accor, Drinkwise, P&O, Gallagher and EISS Super.
+Youi and Harvey Norman sponsor the on-field match officials and Swyftx sponsors the NRL Bunker.
+Other Official NRL Sponsors are: Coca-Cola Europacific Partners, DoorDash, Hankook, Hisense, Home Hardware, Rebel, Treasury Wine Estates (Wolf Blass), Accor, Drinkwise, Red Bull, Carnival Cruise Line, Gallagher and EISS Super.
 Partners of the NRLW Competition are: Telstra, Harvey Norman, Chemist Warehouse, Flight Centre and Rebel.